devHudi/gatsby-starter-hoodie/contents/posts/about-hoodie/index.md

 ---
 title: "🎇 1.
-About Hoodie"
+About gatsby-starter-hoodie"
-description: "Let's learn about Hoodie."
+description: "Let's learn about gatsby-starter-hoodie."
 date: 2021-05-01
 update: 2021-05-01
 tags:
   - hoodie
   - about
-series: "Getting started your blog with Hoodie"
+series: "Getting started your blog with gatsby-starter-hoodie"
 ---

-## About Hoodie
+## About gatsby-starter-hoodie

-Hoodie is a gatsby theme created for writing tech blogs.
+gatsby-starter-hoodie is a gatsby theme created for writing tech blogs.
 Markdown, Code Highlighting in various programming languages, and Katex syntax are supported.
 Also, you can easily categorize articles into tags and series.

-Start your blog with a neatly designed Hoodie that supports dark mode.
+Start your blog with a neatly designed gatsby-starter-hoodie that supports dark mode.

 ## Features